douglascraigschmidt/LiveLessons/Java8/README.md

 . ex15 - This example shows the limitations of using inherently sequential Java 8 streams operations (such as iterate() and limit()) in the context of parallel streams.

+. ex16 - This program implements various ways of computing factorials to demonstrate the performance of alternative techniques and the dangers of sharing unsynchronized state between threads.